-Join Chris Converse for an in-depth discussion in this video Creating 3 columns for the main section, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Creating 3 columns for the main section, part of Sketch Essential Training: The Basics (2015).

 - So, now we're going to add some content into our…new section, and I want to space all of that content…in three even columns.…So, I'm going to come up here and zoom out.…Move the art board to the center.…And on the toolbar, I'm going to come over here to…the View menu.…I'm going to click on this and come down and choose…Show Layout.…And now, on the art board, we can see all of these…vertical columns here.…Now, to make these match the art board we're working with,…let's go back to the View menu.…Let's come down and choose Layout Settings.…Now, in here, I can change the Width of all of the columns,…the number of columns, the Offset, the Gutter…and the Column Width.…